tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 2. Students Do: Cryptography Use Cases (15 min)

-In this activity, students will be researching some applications of cryptography in the wild.
+In this activity, students will be researching in groups some applications of cryptography in the wild.

 Explain to the students that getting good at this type of research is key to succeeding in an emerging field like the blockchain industry.